Investment 7 Ways To Avoid ABSD Legally In Singapore (Updated For 2022)

 The rent from one property paid for the next property, the rent from that property paid for a third, etc. You could say those were the glory days for a property investor in Singapore.

-Here are the fair, legal ways you can be excused from paying the ABSD:
+Given the new changes, here are the fair and legal ways you can be excused from paying the ABSD in 2022:

 - Buy an Executive Condominium (for upgraders)

 - Decouple (if the cost doesn’t exceed the ABSD)

 - Purchase under a Trust (if you have a lot of cash in hand)

 - Get a dual-key unit

 - Buy a commercial property